ansalens/x86_asm/tasks/first_prog/build.md

 - Now I need to figure out a way to translate those sources to x86 assembly.
 - Googling around, grabbing Intel IA-32 (x86) reference manual, nasm reference manual...
 - Asking chatGPT to translate the x86-64 assembly code to x86.
-Assembly code is in `first.asm`, C code is in `first.c`, assembly files should end with `.asm` extension by convention.
+Assembly code is in `first.asm`, C code is in `first.c`.
+- Assembly files should end with `.asm` extension by convention.

-# Compiling C code as 32-bit binary
+## Compiling C code as 32-bit binary

-- Because x86 is instruction set for __32 bits__, we need to compile C program as 32 bit:
+- Because x86 is instruction set for __32 bit__, we need to compile C program as 32 bit:
 ```
 $ gcc first.c -o first -m32
 ```

-# Turning C code into 32-bit assembly
+## Turning C code into 32-bit assembly

 #### Source: https://stackoverflow.com/questions/137038/how-do-you-get-assembler-output-from-c-c-source-in-gcc

 - To turn C code into x86 assembly, we can use the following options from `gcc`:
 ```terminal
 $ gcc -c -S first.c